 Nothing ruins the mood like bad breath.
 But if you’re out of gum or mints, reach for a lemon!
 Eating lemon is known to freshen up your home, and the same can be said for your mouth.
 The acid in lemon juice neutralizes odors, which helps combat nasty breath from things like garlic and onions.

 …But They Can Wreak Havoc on Your Teeth

 Just don’t go overboard on the lemon juice.
 Lemons are highly acidic, which can wear away the enamel of your teeth.
 Once your tooth enamel is gone, there’s no getting it back, and enamel erosion can lead to discoloration and extreme tooth sensitivity.
 Lemons may have amazing health benefits, but it’s best to enjoy them in moderation (like anything else).

 You Won’t Get Kidney Stones

 If you’ve ever had a kidney stone, then you know the excruciating pain that comes with trying to pass one.
-But if lemons are regularly a part of your diet, you may not have to worry about it.
+But if eating lemons is a regular part of your diet, you may not have to worry about it.
 Lemons have a high amount of citrate, which has been proven to naturally prevent the formation of kidney stones.
 A study published in Urology found that patients who received lemonade therapy (four ounces of lemon juice in two liters of water a day with little to no sugar) formed kidney stones at a slower rate than before they started treatment.
 It was so beneficial, the researchers recommend lemonade therapy as an alternative treatment for kidney stone removal.
-Speaking of staying healthy, read up on 40 Habits That Make You Sick and Fat for more salt and sugar duos that you should steer clear of to avoid weight gain!
+Speaking of staying healthy, read up on bad habits that make you sick and fat for more salt and sugar duos that you should steer clear of to avoid weight gain!

 Your Cholesterol Improves